f-heeger/Reproducible-Science/README.md

 # Website with further information

-Run `make html` to build the sphinx-based website with further content.
+Visit https://nutofem.github.io/Reproducible-Science-Template/ for further content or build the sphinx-based website locally by running `make html`.

 # Run the example